-4.5.3 Fee Changes
+4.4.2 Fee Changes

-A change in Post Office Box service fees applicable to a 5-digit ZIP Code can arise from a general fee change.
+A change in PO Box service fees applicable to a 5-digit ZIP Code can arise from a general fee change.
 In addition, the USPS may assign a fee group to a new ZIP Code, may reassign one or more 5-digit ZIP Codes to the next higher or lower fee group if fee group assignments were in error, or may regroup 5-digit ZIP Codes.
 Except when boxes from two or more ZIP Codes are being merged into one location, a ZIP Code may be moved only into the next higher or lower fee group.
 If boxes in two or more ZIP Codes merge, the fee group will be that of the receiving location, even if one of the fee groups changes by more than one level.
 No ZIP Code may be moved into a different fee group more than once a calendar year.
 A change in Post Office Box service fees takes effect on the date of the action that caused the change unless an official announcement specifies another date.
-If Post Office Box service fees are increased, no customer must pay the new price until the end of the current service period, and no retroactive adjustment will be made for a payment received before the date of the change.
+If PO Box service fees are increased, no customer must pay the new price until the end of the current service period, and no retroactive adjustment will be made for a payment received before the date of the change.
 The fee charged is that in effect on the date of payment.

-4.5.4 Payment
+4.4.3 Payment

-All fees for Post Office Box service are for 3-, 6- or two 6-month (semi-annual) prepaid periods, except as noted under 4.5.6, 4.5.7, and 4.5.10.
+All fees for PO Box service are for 3-, 6-, or two 6-month (semi-annual) prepaid periods, except as noted under 4.4.5, 4.4.7, and 4.4.9.
 The general rule is that a fee may be paid up to one year in advance; however, when boxes from two or more ZIP Codes are being merged into one location, a customer has the option, prior to the merger, to renew at the current fee for another rental period, even when this results in a fee being paid more than one year in advance.
 Customers may pay the fee using any of the following methods:

 - a.
 In person using cash, credit or debit card, or check or money order payable to the postmaster. - b.
 By mail using check or money order payable to the postmaster.
 A mailed payment must be received by the postmaster on or before the due date. - c.
 At a self-service center using a credit or debit card. - d.
-Online at www.usps.com/poboxes using a credit card. - e.
-Automatic PO box renewal available online at www.usps.com/poboxes with a credit card.
+Online at www.usps.com/poboxes using a credit card, including for online automatic PO Box renewal.

-4.5.5 Payment Period
+4.4.4 Payment Period

-Except under 4.5.7, the beginning date for a Post Office Box fee payment period is determined by the approval date of the application.
+Except under 4.4.6, the beginning date for a PO Box fee payment period is determined by the approval date of the application.
 The period begins on the first day of the same month if the application is approved on or before the 15th of the month, or the next month if approved after the 15th of the month.
-Fees for service renewal may be paid any time during the last 30 days of the service period, except under 4.5.4, but no later than the last day of the service period.
+Fees for service renewal may be paid any time during the last 30 days of the service period, except under 4.4.3, but no later than the last day of the service period.

-4.5.6 U.S. Agencies
+4.4.5 U.S. Agencies